 Eastern Panhandle Indigo Children (EPIC) is a 100% volunteer autism awareness and advocacy non-profit located in the eastern panhandle of West Virginia.
 We were founded in 2010, and are a 501c3 in good standing.
 EPIC provides educational trainings for community professionals, as well as STEM and recreational programs for persons on the spectrum.
 To date we have received grant monies from Autism Speaks for three consecutive years to fund our Blue Ribbon Recreation Program.
 We also are one of two non-profits that participate in the Harpers Ferry Half Marathon as our primary fundraiser.

-EPIC Monthly Membership meetings will resume again on September 9th from 7-9pm .
+Join us for the next EPIC Monthly Membership Meeting September 9th from 7-9pm .

 EPIC Meeting Location: